 Change the last paragraph as follows:

-A STA that receives a Neighbor AP Information field with a recognized TBTT Information Field Type subfield but an unrecognized TBTT Information Length subfield shall ignore that Neighbor AP Information field and continue to process remaining Neighbor AP Information fields. has twothree possible ways of processing the received information: (1) ignore that Neighbor AP Information field and continue to process the subsequent Neighbor AP Information fields or (2) process the first 13 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 13, ignore the remaining TBTT Information Length minus 13 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields or (3) process the first 16 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 16, ignore the remaining TBTT Information Length minus 16 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields.
+A STA that receives a Neighbor AP Information field with a recognized TBTT Information Field Type subfield set to 0 but an unrecognized TBTT Information Length subfield shall ignore that Neighbor AP Information field and continue to process remaining Neighbor AP Information fields. has twothree possible ways of processing the received information: (1) ignore that Neighbor AP Information field and continue to process the subsequent Neighbor AP Information fields or (2) process the first 13 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 13, ignore the remaining TBTT Information Length minus 13 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields or (3) process the first 16 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 16, ignore the remaining TBTT Information Length minus 16 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields.
 If the unrecognized TBTT Information Length value is less than or equal to 13, the STA shall follow alternative (1).
 If the unrecognized TBTT Information Length value is greater than 13, an HE STA shall follow alternative (2) and a non-HE STA shall follow either alternative (1) or (2).
 If the unrecognized TBTT information length value is greater than 16, an EHT STA shall follow alternative (3) and a non-EHT STA shall follow either alternative (1) or (2) or (3).

+A STA that receives a Neighbor AP Information field with a recognized TBTT Information Field Type subfield set to 1 but an unrecognized TBTT Information Length subfield that is set to a value larger than 3 shall process the first 3 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 3, ignore the remaining TBTT Information Length minus 3 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields.